 Type this URL in your browser address bar (or use the link directly):

-Replace “MSFT” with the symbol you are looking for, obviously.
+Replace "MSFT" with the symbol you are looking for.

-Once you get to the right symbol’s main page, it should look like this (I’ll continue with the Microsoft stock example):
+Once you get to the right symbol's main page, it should look like this (we will continue with the Microsoft stock example):

 The website will offer a CSV file, usually named table.csv, which you can either save to your computer or immediately open.

-If you open the CSV in Excel, you can see the data format, which is usually Date, Open, High, Low, Close and Volume and Adjusted Close if applicable.
-Just a few things to note:
+When you open the CSV in Excel, you can see the data format, which is usually Date, Open, High, Low, Close, Volume, and Adjusted Close if applicable.

 The data as provided by Yahoo Finance is sorted from newest to oldest.
 You will often want it sorted the other way, which is easy to do in Excel.
 Select all the cells with data and then in Excel main menu choose Data and in the lower menu click Sort.